XRen615/exploreKit/README.md

 # exploreKit
-Repo for various tools under dev.
+Repo for daily use script draft.